 Default value: With button (initially closed)

-If set to true, the grid will remain empty of contents until a search has been performed.
+When Wait for search is set to Yes, the grid will remain empty of contents the end-user initiates a search.
 This can be useful if the target entity contains an extremely large set of objects but most mutations only require a subset of the data.
 Waiting for search will ensure that no database query is performed until the desired subset is specified, thus skipping the initial loading period associated with major data retrievals.

 Default value: false